 In my next home I too had a fireplace, though it was faux, and set about placing candles throughout to recreate this romantic home.
 Shortly after moving into this flat I won a John Lewis voucher.
 I wasn’t really a John Lewis shopper at the time and really struggled to find something instore to purchase.
 Today the store is completely different and they have many brands I use!
 Wandering around at a bit of a loss, I came to the candle section and decided to spend the voucher on pillar candles for the fireplace.
 They looked fantastic and really helped to create a focal point where the fire place had previously looked neglected.

 In my current flat I have long ago donated many of my candle holders I had due to the smaller space.
 Typically, I light a few unscented tea lights and one main smelly candle!
 My preference is for Diptyque but they are pricey and even more so with their Brexit tax.
 The pillar candles from my old flat have sat unused for a couple of years.
 I slowly burnt the very small ones but the large, almost church size ones were taking up room.
 I decided to make use of this wax, add my favourite scent combination of lemon, lime and clementine and create my own.

 Where I Got My Supplies.

 My pillar cadles were from John Lewis and cutting them down was the most challenging part.
 I am glad I tackled it over a few nights, slowly hacking away and adding to a bowl I had set aside.
-You can purchase candle wax ready to melt here.
+You can purchase candle wax ready to melt on Amazon.
 For the scents I did a lot of research as they aren’t cheap.
 The day before I was to buy them Holland & Barrett did a buy one, get one free offer.
 Fantastic!
-I’d ordered this candle wick kit from Amazon and was full steam ahead ready to go.
+I’d ordered a candle wick kit from Amazon and was full steam ahead ready to go.